bmcc-mmp/mmp460/html/empty-container.md

 ---
 layout: class
-site: MMP 200 Multimedia Design
+site: MMP 460 Multimedia Project Lab
 title: Container and Empty HTML Elements
 ---
 Tags that enclosed content are called **Container Elements**.
 They consist of opening and closing tags and all content is placed between them.
 For example: